-Representatives Jinkins and Rodne spoke in favor of the passage of the bill, as amended by the House.
+Representatives Jinkins and Rodne spoke in favor of the passage of the bill.

-Representative Klippert spoke against the passage of the bill, as amended by the House.
+Representative Klippert spoke against the passage of the bill.

 The Speaker (Representative Orwall presiding) stated the question before the House to be the final passage of Substitute Senate Bill No. 5081, as amended by the House.